 In between classes and coding, you'll find students relaxing in the third floor student lounge.
 Because all code and no play makes for burned out developers, we offer a robust student life with clubs, orders, and activities.
 Current clubs include Japanese Club, Epically Good Gamers, and Soccer Club.
 Clubs like Beyond the Screen and NERF Tactical Federation take gaming to the tabletop and the ground with regularly scheduled events both on and off campus.
 (After class and on the weekends, of course.)

 This is one of the busiest places on campus.
 Why?
-Because we actively recruit all kinds of organizations to come to campus to hire our up-and-coming graduates.
-We're talking about organizations like Google, IBM, eBay, Yahoo!, Amazon, Nike, as well as leading Utah companies like IHC, AtTask, and Overstock.com.
-Our University Relations team also networks with businesses of all sizes to bring in new companies for Enterprise Projects and guest speakers during Career Week.
+Because we actively recruit all kinds of organizations to come to campus to interview our up-and-coming graduates.
+We’re talking about organizations like Google, Microsoft, IBM, eBay, Amazon, as well as leading Utah companies like IHC, Workfront, Overstock, Oracle, and Dell EMC.
+Our Corporate Relations team also networks with businesses of all sizes to bring in new companies for Enterprise Projects, Tech Talks, and Career Fair.

 You'll find a cluster of faculty offices here (and on the second floor).
 Notice that they are conveniently located near the classrooms, so you won't have to travel far to meet with a faculty member after class.
 This is where faculty hold office hours, consult with their peers, prep for class, and generally keep their lives organized.
 And sometimes they eat lunch here, too.